Mathew Boniface

-Mathew Boniface (born 5 October 1994 in Kaduna) is a Nigerian footballer who plays as a striker for S.U.
-Sintrense.
+Mathew Boniface (born 5 October 1994 in Kaduna) is a Nigerian footballer who plays as a striker for Saudi Arabian club Al-Lewaa.

 Career

 Boniface began his career with Supreme court F.C. of Abuja Nigeria.
 In 2015, he signed with Aris Limassol FC in Cyprus First Division and in summer 2016 he joined the Kosovo club KF Trepça'89 in winter 2017 he signed with Albanian Superliga club Partizani Tirana.